 The Title VI Coordinator and MPO staff is required to have annual Title VI training.
-The MPO currently consist of two staff members Stan Williams, MPO Director and Jill Hall, Title VI Coordinator/Planner.
+The MPO currently consist of two staff members Michael Ziarnek, MPO Director and Jill Hall, Title VI Coordinator/Planner.
 Any and all new hires to the MPO will receive Title VI training during their initial training and then will receive it annually with the Director and Title VI Coordinator.
-If for any reason the office is closed due to an emergency or pandemic, then Title VI training will be completed through webinars/training on GoToMeeting.com.
-This meeting software has been purchased by the MPO to ensure that all services are made available to the public and all training is provide to staff and sub-recipients.
-The Title VI Coordinator and MPO Director completed KYTC Online Training Videos on July 6, 2023, and TDOT training on August 23, 2023.
+If for any reason the office is closed due to an emergency or pandemic, then Title VI training will be completed through webinars/training on Microsoft Teams or Zoom.
+The Title VI Coordinator and MPO Director completed KYTC Online Training Videos on July 10, 2024, and TDOT training on June 12, 2024.

-Title VI Complaint Form: Appendix G. (Page 41)
+Title VI Complaint Form: Appendix G. (Page 42)